 A number of interesting festivals and events take place in normal years throughout the region, including the following:

-- Canada Day Celebrations – Maple Ridge celebrates July 1st with a family-friendly event at the Memorial Peace Park.
+- Canada Day – July 1st celebrations at the Memorial Peace Park.

-- Maple Ridge-Pitt Meadows Country Fest – a summer community fair at the Albion Fairgrounds at 23448-105th Avenue in Maple Ridge in late July.
+- Maple Ridge-Pitt Meadows Country Fest – a community fair at the Albion Fairgrounds in Maple Ridge in late July.

-- Music on the Wharf – a series of outdoor concerts on the Port Haney Wharf at 22360 River Road in Maple Ridge in the summer.
-(For other outdoor music concert venues in the Lower Mainland, click Free Summer Concerts.)
+- Music on the Wharf – a series of outdoor summer concerts on the Port Haney Wharf in Maple Ridge.

-- Maple Ridge Car Free Day – a fairly new event celebrating pedestrians and car-free culture in June.
-(2019 was its first year.)
+- Maple Ridge Car Free Day – an event celebrating pedestrians and car-free culture in June.

-- Maple Ridge Food Truck Festival – a community event in June that features about 20 food trucks, live music and activities for children.
-(It used to take place in September and be its own independent event.
+- Maple Ridge Food Truck Festival – a community event in June with food trucks, live music and activities for children.
+(It used to happen in September and be its own independent event.
 As of 2019, however, it’s part of Maple Ridge’s Car Free Day event on Father’s Day.)

-- Pitt Meadows Day – a community event that includes a pancake breakfast, parade, live entertainment, vendors and fireworks on the first Saturday in June.
+- Pitt Meadows Day – a pancake breakfast, parade, live entertainment, vendors and fireworks on the first Saturday in June.

 - Maple Ridge Caribbean Festival – a music festival at the Maple Ridge Fairgrounds (early August).